Laurox/obs-StreamFX/README.md

 [![CI](https://github.com/Xaymar/obs-StreamFX/workflows/CI/badge.svg)](https://github.com/Xaymar/obs-StreamFX/actions) [![Crowdin](https://badges.crowdin.net/obs-stream-effects/localized.svg)](https://crowdin.com/project/obs-stream-effects)

 ## Support the StreamFX project!
 Like any other free project, StreamFX relies on donations to be continuously developed and stay free.
 If StreamFX helped you, consider helping the StreamFX project by making a one time donation via [PayPal](https://www.paypal.me/xaymar), or a continuous donation via [Patreon](https://www.patreon.com/Xaymar) or [Github Sponsors](https://github.com/sponsors/Xaymar)!
+You will get access to every Pre Release (Beta & Alpha Versions)

 ## Contributing
 There's two ways you can directly contribute to the project.
 One is by [submitting translations into your language on Crowdin](https://crowdin.com/project/obs-stream-effects), and the other is [by contributing code to the project](https://github.com/Xaymar/obs-StreamFX/blob/master/CONTRIBUTING.md).